History of SMR

 I had long been aware of how stress and previous trauma could have a massive effect on the nervous system and the functioning of muscles and had been on the lookout for a style of therapy that I could use to treat trauma, or what I like to call “emotional events.”
 SMR provided me the perfect system to deal with these past stressors and kept me within my scope of practice, as the client never has to reveal the stressor in their past or present.
 It’s priceless to see someone's eyes widen when we treat an emotional event, then go back and find several previously inhibited muscles strong.

-Experimentation lead me to spend less time with the client on the table and more time with them on their feet replicating real-life movements that brought them pain.
-If someone had knee pain when they lunged, I could have them lung, lock in the dysfunction that the nervous system registered and reverse engineer the source.
+Experimentation leads me to spend less time with the client on the table and more time with them on their feet replicating real-life movements that brought them pain.
+If someone had knee pain when they lunged, I could have them lung, lock in the dysfunction that the nervous system registered, and reverse engineer the source.
 We would continue doing this until the pain was gone or significantly reduced.
-A few days later the tissue would normalize, and the pain is gone for good.
+A few days later the tissue will normalize, and the pain is gone for good.

-SMR to my knowledge is the only system that allows the therapist to reverse engineer the source of a dysfunction via having clients move functionally.
-This has vastly improved efficiency in clients recovery time from injury and has taken athletes to new heights in their sport.
-I am thankful for all the people and therapies that got me to this place and look forward to seeing how others take this therapy, put their spin on it and make it their own!
+SMR to my knowledge is the only system that allows the therapist to reverse engineer the source of dysfunction via having clients move functionally.
+This has vastly improved efficiency in clients' recovery time from injury and has taken athletes to new heights in their sport.
+I am thankful for all the people and therapies that got me to this place and look forward to seeing how others take this therapy, put their spin on it, and make it their own!